• Skip to main content

 In addition to her parents, Dorothy was predeceased by her daughter Nancy Leilani Oliveira in 2017.
 Her brother Claude Hillis White died in 1982.
 Dorothy is survived by her husband of 52 years George Oliveira, her son Christopher and his wife Madalyn, her granddaughters Hayden and Hattie, all of Helena, Montana.
 Her sister Alice White lives in Sheridan, Wyoming, and her brother Bill White at Ranchester, Wyoming.
 She has 6 nieces and nephews, and 9 great nieces and nephews.
 She is survived by her sisters-in-law Penny Oliveira and Adeline Oliveira, both of Hilo, Hawaii.

-The family will hold a private viewing.
+Viewing will be from 9 a.m. to 11 a.m. on Monday July 21st, 2025, at Anderson Stevenson Wilke Funeral Home.
 Dorothy will be buried in a private burial in Helena, Montana next to her daughter Nancy.

 Service Schedule